 - Create an Azure AD test user - to test Azure AD single sign-on with Britta Simon.

 - Assign the Azure AD test user - to enable Britta Simon to use Azure AD single sign-on.

 - Create FileCloud test user - to have a counterpart of Britta Simon in FileCloud that is linked to the Azure AD representation of user.

 - Test single sign-on - to verify whether the configuration works.

 In this section, you enable Azure AD single sign-on in the Azure portal.

 To configure Azure AD single sign-on with FileCloud, perform the following steps:

-In the Azure portal, on the FileCloud application integration page, click Single sign-on.
+In the Azure portal, on the FileCloud application integration page, select Single sign-on.

 These values are not real.
-Update these values with the actual Sign-On URL and Identifier.
+Update these values with the actual Sign on URL and Identifier.
 Contact FileCloud Client support team to get these values.
 You can also refer to the patterns shown in the Basic SAML Configuration section in the Azure portal.

 In a different web browser window, sign-on to your FileCloud tenant as an administrator.